 Summer is here, at least in my neck of the woods!
-And summer brings with it, all the adventures and fun that come with this time of year!
+And summer brings with it, all the adventures and fun and traditions that come with warmer days and shorter nights!
 I love that life seems to be just a little more spontaneous and a little more exciting.
 With the kids home for summer vacation, we try to make the most of this family time and perhaps it is the same with you.
 It is also a time for family reunions and family vacations.
 It may include neighborhood BBQ’s and community parades.
 We recently enjoyed an evening outdoors, watching Shakespeare in the park.
 There are so many wonderful things about celebrating summer.

 But summer can also mean super busy and not a lot of “mom” time which may equate to “scrap” time!
-You may start out the summer with every intention of capturing and documenting all the memories.
-And before you know it, it’s time to start buying school clothes and supplies again.
-And you know that even with the best intention of catching up on that summer scrapping, Fall will bring with it a whole new craziness as you begin to make your calendars, finish up your yearly albums, etc.
+You may start out the summer with every intention of capturing and documenting all the memories you are creating.
+And before you know it, it’s time to start buying school clothes and school supplies again.
+And you know that even with the best intention of catching up on that summer scrapping, Fall will bring with it a whole new craziness as you begin to make your calendars, finish up your yearly albums, and start your holiday shopping.

-Don’t worry, we’ve got you covered!
-We want you to not only have plenty of time to make lots of summer memories but help you get them scrapped as well!
-Here are 3 secrets to helping you get it done while cutting the time!
+Don’t worry, I’ve got you covered!
+I want you to not only have plenty of time to make many summer memories, but I want to help you get them scrapped as well!
+I even made you a fun Summer Bucket List mini kit to help you get started!

 First–Get lots of Photos:

 You can’t scrap much of an album without photos.
 Those photoless layouts will only take you so far!
 Believe me, I know because photos are the hardest part for me!
-Don’t worry about dragging your fancy camera around with you, just use your phone.
+Don’t worry about dragging your fancy camera around with you, just use the camera on your phone.
 So many phones now days have great cameras attached and they are so easy to whip out and capture the moment.
 So set a goal to click at least 3 photos a day.
-You’ll be amazed at having this goal in your mind will help you look for opportunities to get a photo.
+You’ll be amazed that having this goal in your mind will help you look for opportunities to get a photo.

 Second–Quick and Easy Edits:

 Even if you have Photoshop or Photoshop Elements at home, you can skip a few steps by editing directly on your phone.
 I love Snap Seed for this.
 I love using the time when I’m waiting for kids in the car.
 It works in layers, just like Photoshop and can be done with the touch of your fingertips.
 Then sync your photos with either Dropbox, Google photos or your apple account.
 When you are ready to scrap, your edited photos will be ready to download and scrap!